copperdogma/cursor-project-bootstrapper/README.md

 - **Versatile Support**: Optimized for programming projects, with flexibility for other types like research.
 - **Comprehensive Documentation**: Generates organized files in `/docs` to keep your project on track.
 - **Collaborative Workflow**: Balances AI automation with your input at critical stages.
+- **Curated Starter Repositories**: For programming projects, helps select from established starter repositories.
+- **Clear Phase Transitions**: Explicit guidance on when and how to move between project phases.
+- **Extensible Plugin System**: Easily add new project types through the project-types plugin architecture.

 ---